FROM THE GROUND UP

-My portraits are created directly from the actual photographs taken during the initial photographic sitting with the subject.
-They’re not hand drawn or painted copies of the photographs, they are the original photographs themselves carefully crafted into a highly detailed portrait.
-As such each completed portrait is a 100% accurate representation of the subject.
+My portraits are created directly from the photographs taken during the initial photographic sitting with the subject.
+They’re not hand drawn or painted copies, they are the original photographs themselves carefully crafted into a unique, lasting portrait.
+As such each completed commission is a completely accurate, highly detailed and lifelike physical representation of the subject.

 Which geographical areas do you cover?

-I’m based in the Midlands in South Staffordshire and cover the whole of the UK.
-Wherever you are in the country I bring my camera and studio to you for the initial sitting and your final art piece is securely shipped to you once completed.
-If you’re local to myself I’ll often deliver your finished portrait to you in person.
+I’m based in South Staffordshire and cover the whole of the mainland UK.
+Wherever you are I bring my camera and studio to you for the initial sitting.

-What size of area will you need to work in during the sitting?
+What size of area will you require to work in successfully during the sitting?

-Space required is dependent on the size of the dog that I’m photographing, the larger the subject the more space I’ll need to work in.
-As a basic minimum though I’ll need a dry indoor area with a flat, unobstructed floor space measuring at least 3m x 3m in which to set up my mobile photographic studio equipment (white background and studio flash head).
+The space required is dependent on the size of the subject that I’m photographing.
+However, as a basic minimum I’ll require a dry indoor area with a flat, unobstructed floor space measuring at least 3m x 3m in which to set up my professional photographic studio equipment.

-Sittings are always much more successful when your hound is accompanied by 2 of their favourite dog lovers to help them during the shoot.
-Having only a single helper present to assist the subject can greatly limit the number and range of useable photographs that I’ll be able to capture during the sitting, unless your dog is well trained to command…
+A subject’s initial sitting is usually much more productive when they are accompanied by 2 of their favourite dog lovers to assist them during the shoot.
+Having only a single owner present to assist the subject with their positioning can limit the volume and range of expressive, considered photographs that I’ll be able to capture, unless your dog has been trained to command.

 How long will the initial photography sitting last?

-There’s no set time limit.
-Every sitting is different as every dog has their own unique personality and I’ll work until I have a full range of photographs from which I’ll then craft your portrait.
-In general though, sittings generally take 1-2 hours from my arrival to departure.
+Each sitting is unique as every canine subject has their own important personality and requirements.
+As such the subject sets the duration of the sitting and I’ll work at their pace until I have a complete range of emotive and representative photographs from which to craft your final portrait.
+As a general consideration though, allow 1 to 2 hours from my time of arrival to departure.

-My dog gets nervous around strangers, will this be OK?
+My dog can get nervous around strangers, will this be accounted for?

 My dog isn’t trained, will this affect the sitting?

-Dogs with no training can sometimes be difficult to photograph and this can limit the range of images that I can capture.
-However, by taking our time and working patiently we should be able to get the best out of your dog.
+Depending on their individual personality, some dogs without basic training can sometimes be more challenging to photograph than is ideal, and this can limit the opportunity to capture a full range and volume of refined, expressive images.
+However, by taking this into consideration and working patiently and proactively during the sitting I should be able to get the best out of your dog.